r1kk1s/treasure_trove_of_interesting_problems/README.md

-# Here you can find problems of any type that caught my attention
+# Here you can find solutions to any type of problem that caught my attention